-Kennel: An establishment in which more than five (5) dogs more than six (6) months old are housed, groomed, bred, boarded, trained, or sold.
+Kennel: A commercial establishment in which more than five (5) dogs greater than six (6) months old are housed, groomed, bred, boarded, trained, and/or sold for compensation.

 Laundromat: An establishment providing washing, drying, or dry-cleaning machines on the premises for rental use to the general public for family laundering or dry-cleaning purposes.